Sell Your Mineral Rights in Morgan County, CO

 Codell

-The Codell sandstone sits just below the Niobrara and is often co-developed in the same wellbore program.
-It's a legitimate secondary target that can add real value to a drilling unit.
-Where operators are running multi-zone programs, both the Niobrara and Codell may be in play on your acreage.
+The Codell sandstone sits just below the Niobrara and is often co-developed when operators drill in the DJ Basin.
+It's a secondary but meaningful target that can add value to acreage that might otherwise look modest on paper.

 How a Sale Works